GabrilH/Aguda-Compiler/aguda-compiler/aguda-M2.md

 - Semantic invalid tests -> `test\invalid-semantic`
 - Syntatic invalid tests -> `test\invalid-syntax`

-Each `.agu` test file is expected to be inside their own folder, e.g. `powers.agu` should be inside the folder `test/valid/tcomp000_powers/`.
-Also, for the **valid** tests, there should be an extra file with the expected output of the program inside that same folder, e.g. `powers.expect`.
+Each program (valid or invalid) must be included in a distinct folder.
+Valid test folders should contain two files.
+For a program `p`, include a `p.agu` (the source code) and a `p.expect` (a txt file with the expected output of program `p`).
+Folders for invalid tests contain one `.agu` file only.
 Resulting in the following directory schema:

     aguda-compiler\
     ├── test\